joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

         * Guided a full server reset process, including reinstalling PM2 and clearing its cache, to resolve stubborn process management issues.
     * Dashboard Fix:
         * Removed an obsolete call to HabitTrackerService.initialize() in dashboard_main.js that was causing a critical error on the main page.
+    * Automated Backup System:
+        * Created a new /api/database/backup endpoint in the API gateway to allow direct download of the entire lockiedb.sqlite file.
+        * Replaced the old, manual JSON export function on the frontend with a simple link to the new, automated backup endpoint.
+    * Calendar App Enhancements:
+        * Implemented a full-featured Week View with a 24-hour timeline and correct event placement.
+        * Implemented Drag-and-Drop rescheduling for events in the Month View.
+        * Added a "Today" Button for quick navigation.
+        * Added a real-time Current Time Indicator line to the Week View.

 ---